omahs/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 - Batch transactions together to amortize transaction fees
 - Cover the transaction fees for specified users through meta-transactions (ex: free txs for users who hold a specific NFT, who delegate to a stake pool, or who paid on a separate chain).

 Thanks to the flexibility of the batcher system, Paima can even support games built without an enshrined sequencer - that is to say environments with multiple sequencers where anybody can choose to run their own decentralized sequencer for the game and monetize it how they want.
-This give the benefit of sequencing without the centralization or censorship concerns.
+This gives the benefit of sequencing without the centralization or censorship concerns.

 ### Cross-chain NFTs